Blog | 27th Feb, 2023

 The Murray-Darling Basin Plan was meant to save our largest river system – stopping too much water being taken away, so enough is left for wetlands, waterbirds and fish to survive.

-Water buybacks are an important way to make sure the rivers of the Murray-Darling Basin have water.
+Buying water (commonly referred to as “water buybacks”) is an important way to make sure the rivers of the Murray-Darling Basin have water.

 It involves the government buying “water entitlements” – the right to take a certain volume of water from the river each year – from people who want to sell them.
 By buying these water rights, the government can ensure water stays in the river and flows to the places and animals that need it most.